-6. Fix bad behavior by clicking good behavior.
+6. Fix bad behaviour by clicking good behaviour.
 Click the puppy for relieving itself in the proper spot.
 Click for paws on the ground, not on the visitors.
 Instead of scolding for making noise, click for silence.
 Cure leash-pulling by clicking and treating those moments when the leash happens to go slack.

-When your animal has learned to do something for clicks, it will begin showing you the behavior spontaneously, trying to get you to click.
+When your animal has learned to do something for clicks, it will begin showing you the behaviour spontaneously, trying to get you to click.
 Now is the time to begin offering a cue, such as a word or a hand signal.
-Start clicking for that behavior if it happens during or after the cue.
-Start ignoring that behavior when the cue wasn't given.
+Start clicking for that behaviour if it happens during or after the cue.
+Start ignoring that behaviour when the cue wasn't given.

-Carry a clicker and "catch" cute behaviors like cocking the head, chasing the tail, or holding up one foot.
-You can click for many different behaviors, whenever you happen to notice them, without confusing your pet.
+Carry a clicker and "catch" cute behaviours like cocking the head, chasing the tail, or holding up one foot.
+You can click for many different behaviours, whenever you happen to notice them, without confusing your pet.

 If you get mad, put the clicker away.
 Don't mix scoldings, leash-jerking, and correction training with clicker training; you will lose the animal's confidence in the clicker and perhaps in you.

 If you are not making progress with a particular behaviour, you are probably clicking too late.
 Accurate timing is important.
 Get someone else to watch you, and perhaps to click for you, a few times.

 Above all, have fun.
 Clicker training is a wonderful way to enrich your relationship with any learner.